c4dt/lightarti-rest/tools/README.md

 ## Overview

-To send some data anonymously over the network, Lightarti-rest relies on a subset of relays of the Tor network.
+To send some data anonymously over the network, Lightarti-rest relies on a subset of routers of the Tor network.

-This script allows to set up a snapshot of the most reliable Tor relays for faster circuit setup.
+This script allows to set up a snapshot of the most reliable Tor routers for faster circuit setup.

 You will have to create a custom directory authority, and to periodically